antofa/GU_Deck_Tracker/README.md

 ## FAQs:<br>
 - Q: My Deck Tracker crashes as soon as I open it!<br>
-  A: That isn't a question, but try delteting your config.txt file.
-If that doesn't work, please reach out to me at JMoney#6100 on Discord!
+  A: That isn't a question, but try deleting your config.txt file.
+If that doesn't work, please reach out to me at antofa#3694 on Discord!

 ## Alternatives:
 - https://github.com/JMoore11235/GU_Deck_Tracker (original project)
 - https://github.com/p2etools/gu-decks-assistant (took some ideas)

 ## Donations:<br>
-If you're feeling extremely generous and want to support the continued development of this tracker,<br>
+If you're feeling extremely generous and want to support the continued development of this tracker:<br>
-ETH Address: 0xfD48bAe62a0a815bAAFEE04B2c321CA67EB34658
+ETH Address (ERC20): 0xfD48bAe62a0a815bAAFEE04B2c321CA67EB34658